wezlemin/delta-docs/general/android-package-fix.md

 * 1/4/3: Are you using the latest version of Android?
 If not, update it and then reinstall.
 You should have Android 11 or higher at a minimum.
 * 1/4/3: Are you downloading it from https://deltaexploits.gg?
 If not, download and install it from there.
 * 1/4: Did the APK download correctly?
 Try downloading it using another browser or a VPN.
-* 1/3: Have you enabled “Allow from unknown sources” for Chrome?
+* 1/3: Have you enabled “Allow from unknown sources” for your browser?
 If not, enable it and try reinstalling.
+> Settings > Apps > Special App Access > Install Unknown Apps, select your browser (e.g., Chrome), and toggle Allow from this source.
 * 1/3: Is Play Protect enabled in the Play Store?
 Try disabling it, then reinstall.
+> Open the Google Play Store app, tap your profile icon, select Play Protect, then Settings (gear icon), and toggle off Scan apps with Play Protect.
 * 1/2: Do you have multiple profiles or a Secure Folder on your device?
 Check if Roblox or Delta was installed there.
 * 3/1/4: What is your phone’s CPU architecture?
 (You can use CPU-Z to find out.)
 If it is ARM32, that might be the issue, since Delta sometimes doesn’t support ARM32.
+> As of now, Delta only supports "arm64-v8a".
 * 1/4: Have you tried clearing the cache for the package installer?
 * 1/4: Have you tried using a different package installer?